SamyakJain131/Quiz-Application/README.md

 # Quiz-Application
-quiz application with the help of Java Swing , Java GUI.
+Quiz application with the help of Java Swing , Java GUI.